 THE DIVISION OF STUDENT AFFAIRS

 Welcome to Bloomfield College and the Division of Student Affairs.
 We are excited and committed to providing all the services and resources to ensure an unforgettable college experience.
 We pride ourselves in making every second of your time on campus a purposeful opportunity for academic; personal; social; leadership; and professional enrichment.
-Whether you are: spending time in one of the College’s fourteen diverse types of residential accommodations; engaging in an activity in the Center for Leadership and Engagement; participating in recreational events in the Gymnasium; utilizing the services and resources of the Wellness Center, the Center for Career Development, Food Services, Department of Public Safety, or the Educational Opportunity Program, the Division of Student Affairs believes that every encounter with our students is yet a new opportunity to surpass their expectations of college life.
+Whether you are: spending time in one of the College’s fourteen diverse types of residential accommodations; engaging in an activity in the Center for Leadership and Engagement; participating in recreational events in the Gymnasium; utilizing the services and resources of the Wellness Center, the Center for Career Development, Food Services, Department of Public Safety, or the Division of Student Affairs believes that every encounter with our students is yet a new opportunity to surpass their expectations of college life.
 We look forward to establishing and renewing partnerships with students that will educate, motivate and transform their lives during their educational journey.

 The Division of Student Affairs seeks to position itself as the catalyst to advance students’ holistic and successful integration into the heart of the campus, and their navigation through the multiple services and resources offered at Bloomfield College.